sourcetoad/react-native-idscan-sdk/README.md

 }
 ```

-- You must ask for camera permission.
-Insert this to your project's `AndroidManifest.xml`
+- Insert the following into the project `AndroidManifest.xml` to request camera permission.

 ```
 <uses-permission android:name="android.permission.CAMERA" />